Learning to flock in open space by avoiding collisions and staying together: Results

 \subsection{Analysis of the Q-matrix}

 In order to discuss in detail the cohesive flocking rule learned by our agents, we now analyze the trained $Q$-matrix obtained after $n_e$ episodes.

 The (normalized) final $Q$-matrices for CT and DT are shown (respectively) in Fig.~\ref{Q_matrix}a and Fig.~\ref{Q_matrix}c for $N=100$.
 They are characterized by two main regimes, a first one for states $d>d^* \approx 2$ and a second one at shorter distances, $d<d^*$.
 At large mean distances to neighbours, the optimal actions for the agents, given by Eq.~(\ref{optimal}), involve a combination of alignment with, and attraction to, their neighbours, with $\beta$ seemingly randomly scattered in the interval $(0,1]$.
-In Appendix B we further show that the exact value of the optimal action $\beta$ for $d>d^*$ is not significant, and that different (random) combinations of alignment and attraction lead to essentially the same cohesive flocking behavior.

 Alignment ($\beta\approx 0$), on the other hand, is clearly favoured at smaller distances, $d<d^*$.
 Contrary to the large distances case, we have verified that strong alignment at short distances is essential for the onset of flocking behavior.
 The threshold $d^*$ between these two regimes may slightly change between different training runs due to the stochastic nature of the $\epsilon$-greedy scheme, but it is not too far from the cost function inflection point (where the slope changes sign) located at $d=64a^2/(9 b^2)=16/9$.
-It is also interesting to note that the onset of these two different strategies is somehow reminiscent of the distance-dependent behavioral zones assumed in various early flocking models \cite{Reynolds, Couzin2002, Aoki, HW}.
+It is also interesting to note that the onset of these two different strategies is somehow reminiscent of the distance-dependent behavioral zones assumed in various early flocking models \cite{reynolds1987flocks, couzin2002collective, aoki1980analysis, huth1992simulation}.